Sha Tin District: Pre-colonial Era

 According to archeological discoveries, there were inhabitants settled in the region around four thousand years ago.

 Sha Tin was formerly named Lek Yuen, literally meaning the "source of trickling" or "source of clear water".
 The area of the present day Sha Tin was populated before the Ming Dynasty.
 As the Shing Mun River runs across the district, most local residents were farmers and relied on agriculture for living.
 In 1579, Tai Wai Village, the oldest and largest walled village in the district was built.
 Several other villages were built along the river after Tai Wai Village.

 Colonial Era

 Sha Tin started to be administered by the British Hong Kong government after the Convention for the Extension of Hong Kong Territory was signed.
 The establishment of the Sha Tin station of the Kowloon-Canton Railway (British Section) in 1910 caused Sha Tin to be the more common name for the area, replacing Lek Yuen ever since.

 Sha Tin was a former market town at the present location of Sha Tin Centre Street and New Town Plaza shopping centre.

-Sha Tin Town was the second batch of satellite towns, or new town, to be built in the New Territories, on land reclaimed from the sea.
+Sha Tin Town was the second batch of satellite towns, or new towns, to be built in the New Territories, on land reclaimed from the sea.